 Understanding your meter data allocations, helps you define your data coverage.

 Worried about how that hurts your score?
 Don’t be!
 You’re compared to peers with similar assets.
-Chances are, if you’re having difficulty collecting tenant data, so are your peers.
+Chances are that if you’re having difficulty collecting tenant data, so are your peers.

 Not sure what “counts” towards your data coverage?
 In Measurabl, you can quickly assess which properties have data and which buildings still need data.
 The filtering tools make identifying problem areas as simple as a few clicks, while the Utility Sync feature helps fill in the gaps of manual data collection.

 5. Go Beyond Utility Data

 Your buildings are so much more than utility data.
 Though this is a great indication of your footprint, your building performance is highlighted every year with efficiency projects, audits, certifications, and energy ratings.
 Utilize your GRESB report to shine a light on your achievements.